GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Yuval Marton/index.md

 ---
 presented_by: "Yuval Marton from University of Washington"
 title: "Is more better?
 Is better always better?
-Where’s the learning?"
-The baffling case of computational thematic fit
+Where’s the learning?\nThe baffling case of computational thematic fit"
 type: seminar
 date: 2022-05-11
 year: 2022
 expired: false
 ---

 Abstract: